Islands of Senegal: Walking Through Clamshells on Fadiouth Shell Island

 Cemetery in the clam shell island of Fadiouth, Senegal.

-Fadiouth’s cemetery is a testament to the village’s religious tolerance/Alexandra Yingst
+Fadiouth’s cemetery is a testament to the village’s religious tolerance./Alexandra Yingst

 Born on the other side of the estuary from Fadiouth in Joal, Léopold Sédar Senghor became Senegal’s first president after the country gained independence in 1960.
 He is famous for saying that Senegal is 95 percent Muslim, 5 percent Christian and 100 percent animist.
 Although the people of Fadiouth probably identify as either Christian or Muslim, the villagers still carry out many traditional practices of the Serer people.